Residents are asked to follow Scottish Government Covid-19 guidance, and specific direction given by Inshriach Estate.

 Sun screen & midge repellent in the summer

 If you don’t come by car then we recommend you bring most of your shopping for the week with you when you arrive.
-There are plenty of shops in Aviemore, the main one being Tescos, if your coming from the south by car or bike there is a small shop in Kincraig, there is also some local produce available at Rothiemurchus shop in Coylumbridge and at the local Farmers Market during the summer months.
-NOTE: Please check these details locally for autumn and winter 2020.
-The Visit Cairngorms website has up to date details of attractions and businesses that are open.
+There are plenty of shops in Aviemore, the main one being Tescos, if your coming from the south by car or bike there is a small shop in Kincraig, and Reviving Food sell fresh bread on Friday and Saturday mornings – http://www.revivingfood.co.uk/.
+There is also some local produce available at Rothiemurchus shop in Coylumbridge and at the local Farmers Market during the summer months.
+Up to date details of attractions and businesses and their opening times can be found at the Visit Cairngorms website.